georgeliu95/TensorRT/plugin/nmsPlugin/README.md

 ## Description

+> NOTE: `nmsPlugin` is deprecated since TensorRT 8.7.
+Its functionality has been superseded by the `INMSLayer` and `EfficientNMS` plugin.

 The `nmsPlugin`, similar to the `batchedNMSPlugin`, implements a `non_max_suppression` (NMS) operation over bounding boxes for object detection networks.
 This plugin is included in TensorRT.

 Additionally, the `nmsPlugin` has a bounding box decoding step prior to the `non_max_suppression` step.
 The `nmsPlugin` takes the predicted encoded bounding box data as input, decodes them, followed by the non maximum suppression step in a GPU-accelerated fashion in TensorRT.